To Promote “Healing in Color”

 - Healing in Color Action brief #3: Screening & Tool for Awareness & Relief of Trauma (START): A practical application of Trauma-Informed Care

 Over the last five years, Youth ALIVE! and Drexel University’s Center for Nonviolence and Social Justice, in partnership with The California Endowment, have conducted focus groups and interviews, and piloted the tools that led to START’s creation.
-On Wednesday, they will release three action briefs that illustrate how violence and trauma impact the lives of young men of color, ways people and programs can be more responsive to young men of color, and how to get started using START.
+On January 10, they released three action briefs that illustrate how violence and trauma impact the lives of young men of color, ways people and programs can be more responsive to young men of color, and how to get started using START.